openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public prop first: ?T
 ```

-Functionality: Retrieves the head element of the deque.
+Functionality: Gets the first element of the deque.
 Returns None if the deque is empty.

 Type: ?T